Perfectly-matched-layer truncation is exponentially accurate at high frequency: Introduction

 Since the work of Berenger~\cite{Be:94}, perfectly matched layers (PMLs) have become a standard tool in the numerical simulation of frequency-domain wave problems such as the Helmholtz equation.
 This method approximates the solution of a scattering problem in an unbounded domain by making a complex change of variables in a layer away from the region of interest and truncating the problem with a Dirichlet condition.

-It is well known that, for fixed frequency, the error in the truncation decreases exponentially with the width of the PML; see \cite[Theorem 2.1]{LaSo:98}, \cite[Theorem A]{LaSo:01}, \cite[Theorem 5.8]{HoScZs:03}, \cite[Theorem 3.4]{BrPa:07}.
+It is well known that, for fixed frequency, the error in the truncation decreases exponentially with the width of the perfectly matched layer (PML); see \cite[Theorem 2.1]{LaSo:98}, \cite[Theorem A]{LaSo:01}, \cite[Theorem 5.8]{HoScZs:03}, \cite[Theorem 3.4]{BrPa:07}.
 However these error bounds are not explicit in the frequency.

-The only frequency-explicit error bounds on the accuracy of PML obtained up till now are for the model problem of no scatterer.
+The only frequency-explicit error bounds on the accuracy of PMLs obtained up till now are for the model problem of no scatterer.
 In this case, the error is known to decrease exponentially in the width of the PML, the tangent of the scaling angle, and the frequency; this was proved in \cite[Lemma 3.4]{ChXi:13} (for $d=2$) and \cite[Theorem 3.7]{LiWu:19} (for $d=2,3$) using the fact that the solution of this problem can be written explicitly.

-In this paper, we consider a wide variety of scattering problems, including scattering by Dirichlet, Neumann, and penetrable obstacles in any dimension, and including problems with strong trapping.
-We prove that, provided that the PML change of variables is $C^{3}$, the error decreases exponentially in frequency, the PML width, and the scaling angle with a rate that, at least in one dimension, is sharp.
+In this paper, we consider a wide variety of Helmholtz scattering problems, including scattering by Dirichlet, Neumann, and penetrable obstacles in any dimension, and including problems with strong trapping.
+We consider a radial PML and prove that, provided that the PML change of variables is $C^{3}$, the error decreases exponentially in frequency, the PML width, and the scaling angle with a rate that, at least in one dimension, is sharp.

+We first state these results applied to the particular problem of plane-wave scattering by an impenetrable obstacle in \S\ref{s:1.2}, and then state the results in the ``black-box scattering'' framework in \S\ref{sec:introBB}.